EfronC/subdeloc_helper/README.md

-# Subtitle Delocalizer Helper
+# Modify Subtitles Helper
 -----------------------------

-C++ functions to be imported in other projects.
+Cython/C++ functions to be imported in other projects.